-4.16.84.19.8 Butt fusion welding framework Pre-qualification welding and weld testing
+4.19.8 Butt fusion welding framework

 It is critical for PE pressure pipelines that butt fusion welds exhibit ductile yield, and electrofusion welds exhibit ductile decohesion.

 To achieve this, welding operations carried out in these works shall follow the destructive testing process in Figure 4-9.